sedaprotocol/seda-overlay-ts/README.md

 Initializing the overlay node..
-Config file has been created at: /Users/myuser/.seda/testnet/config.jsonc Please fill in all properties (such as mnemonic)
+Config file has been created at: /Users/myuser/.seda/testnet/config.jsonc
 ```

 After initialization, a configuration file (`config.jsonc`) will be created in the `.seda` directory in your home folder: